 To view descriptions and additional information on the available Orka server metrics, try

-In order to scrape the Orka server metrics, add a job to your Prometheus configuration:
+In order to scrape the Orka server and operator metrics, add jobs to your Prometheus configuration:

 Every node in the Orka cluster runs a Prometheus Node Exporter on port